Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings

 \subsection{Automatic tagging for Gecko(R)}

-As mentioned in \cref{sec: Gecko-R}, to obtain a better control for the skill coverage and prompt length, we resampled from the 10 datasets used in DSG1k\cite{cho2023davidsonian}.
+As mentioned in \Section{sec: Gecko-R}, to obtain a better control for the skill coverage and prompt length, we resampled from the 10 datasets used in DSG1k~\citep{cho2023davidsonian}.
 To identify the categories covered in the prompts, we adopted an automatic tagging method similar to that used in DSG1K.
-This method utilizes a Language Model (LLM) to tag words in the text prompt, as shown in \cref{alg:auto_tagging_prompt}.
+This method utilizes a Language Model (LLM) to tag words in the text prompt, as shown in \Listing{alg:auto_tagging_prompt}.
 The only difference is that we also included named entities and landmarks to be the original categories, such as {\em whole}, {\em part}, {\em state}, {\em color} etc.

 \lstset{style=mystyle}